mitogen-hq/mitogen/docs/index.rst

 .. _Fabric: http://docs.fabfile.org/en/

-The focus is to centralize and perfect the intricate dance required to run Python code safely and efficiently on a remote machine, while avoiding temporary files or large chunks of error-prone shell scripts, and supporting common privilege escalation techniques like `sudo`, potentially in combination with exotic connection methods such as WMI, `telnet`, or console-over-IPMI.
+The focus is to centralize and perfect the intricate dance required to run Python code safely and efficiently on a remote machine, while **avoiding temporary files or large chunks of error-prone shell scripts**, and supporting common privilege escalation techniques like `sudo`, potentially in combination with exotic connection methods such as WMI, `telnet`, or console-over-IPMI.